Reviewing audit information

 Downloading Audit Table

-Administrators can also download the data in the audit table using the
+Administrators can also download the data in the audit table using the ‘Download’ button located in the right-hand sidebar.
+This will download the audit data as a .csv file.

 To contact support, send an email to the Aridhia service desk: email@example.com.